maxence-charriere/go-app/README.md

 GOARCH=wasm GOOS=js go build -o app.wasm
 ```

-Note that we named the build output `app.wasm`.
-The reason is that the HTTP handler requires the web assembly app to be named this way in order to be served.
+Note that the build output is named `app.wasm` because the HTTP handler expects the wasm app to be named that way in order to serve its content.

 ## HTTP handler

-Once your app is built, the next step is to serve it.
+Once the wasm app is built, the next step is to serve it.

-This package provides an [http.Handler implementation](https://pkg.go.dev/github.com/maxence-charriere/go-app/pkg/app#Handler) ready to serve your PWA and all the required resources to make it work in a web browser.
+This package provides an [http.Handler implementation](https://pkg.go.dev/github.com/maxence-charriere/go-app/pkg/app#Handler) ready to serve a PWA and all the required resources to make it work in a web browser.

-The handler can be used to create either a web server or a cloud function (AWS Lambda, GCloud function or Azure function).
+The handler can be used to create either a web server or a cloud function (AWS Lambda, Google Cloud function or Azure function).

 ```go
 package main